High-intent keywords are keywords where there is a strong likelihood that the searcher will take a particular action.

 Keyword intent is the purpose the searcher had when they typed their search query into Google.
 It’s also known as search intent, searcher intent, and query intent.

 Let’s say you manage to get your article on Page #1 of Google for a certain keyword.
 If your blog post or web page does not address the intent behind that keyword, searchers who click on your article will quickly return to the search results when they realize that your page doesn’t answer their question.

 The Google algorithm will notice this and it will start to push your page down the search results.

-On the other hand, if your page addresses the intent behind the keyword better than any other page in the search results, Google will push you page higher up the search results until eventually you reach Position #01
+On the other hand, if your page addresses the intent behind the keyword better than any other page in the search results, Google will push your page higher up the search results.

 Three Kinds of Keyword Intent